-Committed Amounts that can only be used for specific purposes e nurcuant to constraints imposed by COmmuca Amounts that can only be used for specific burboses s bursuam to constraints imposed by formal action of the government's highest level of decision making authority.
+C A 4 1 1 1 .
+1 C ::C: - : Committed Amounts th at can only be use ed for specific purposes pursuant to constrain is imposed by Committee 1 IIII CHIIC CII at can only be abe a for specific parposes parbaant to combinant is imposed of formal action of the government's highest level of decision making authority.
 Those committed amounts cannot be used for any other purpose unless the government removes or changes the specified use by taking the same type of action (for example, legislation, resolution, ordinance) it employed to previously commit those amounts.
 The Beauregard Parish Communications District has committed \$100,000 to be used as an emergency fund if needed.